isomerpages/nlb-discovereads/_services/programmes/2-monsters-united.md

 ![Celebrating HCA image](/images/unsorted/monstersunited/ISOMER-header-HCA.png)

 Monsters United is back this April in a special celebration of world-renowned author, Hans Christian Andersen!
-Immerse yourself in Andersen's stories and the fantasy genre through videos, special storytelling sessions, themed activity packages and a specially-curated booklist.
+Immerse yourself in Andersen's stories and the fantasy genre through videos, special storytelling sessions, themed activity packages and a specially-curated booklist. <br>
 Two exclusive giveaways will be held as well – follow our Facebook page, [Public Libraries Singapore](https://www.facebook.com/publiclibrarysg/), for more information on how to participate and stand a chance to win a Monsters United Goodie Bag!

 * **Giveaway #1**: 2 April – 6 April